balkaransingh1/Induction-/README.md

 # **Day 8**
-- In the beginning of day , we gathered in TCC seminar hall for a expert lecture by *Mrs.Shaffy Makkar* on "Millets Super Food" .
+- In the beginning of day , we gathered in TCC seminar hall for a expert lecture by **Mrs.Shaffy Makkar** on "Millets Super Food" .
 She made us aware about benefits of millets .
 She addressed us that how millets can be solution of many health problems.
 She told us cancer can also be cured by millets by adding them in our daily diet .
 She also guided us the way to prepare millets.
 The whole session was very interesting and amazing .
 Her nature was very welcoming and heartwarming .
 I enjoyed the session very much.
 The session held from 9:00 AM to 10:30 AM.
 - After the lecture of Mrs.Shaffy Makkar , we had our maths lecture by Prof.Gagandeep Kaur Lotey  from 10:30 AM to 12:00 NOON.
 It was my first maths lecture .
 Mam's nature was very sweet and energetic.
 She asks us very interseting maths questions to summarise our memory .
 The whole lecture was very interesting nad fun.
 # *End of Day 8*
 - The day was full of new information , excitement and energy .
 I enjoyed my maths class very much .
 The session by Mrs.Shaffy Makkar on Millets Super Food is very amazing .
 We got highly motivated by that session.

+# *MY OVERALL EXPERIENCE**
+My experience at Guru Nanak Dev Engineering College is truly enriching.
+From the warm welcome during the induction program to the engaging classes, I felt a sense of belonging.
+Interacting with seniors and peers broadened my perspective, and I made some wonderful friends.
+Faculty members were supportive and knowledgeable, guiding us through complex concepts.
+The campus infrastructure was impressive, with state-of-the-art facilities and a serene environment.
+Library resources were vast and helpful, providing access to a wide range of books and journals.
+I discovered new interests and passions, exploring areas I never thought I'd enjoy.
+College events fostered creativity, allowing us to express ourselves through art, music, and drama.
+The experience was not just about academics; it was about personal growth and development.
+I learned to manage my time effectively.
+Overall, it was a transformative experience, shaping my academic and personal growth in ways I never thought possible.
+The college has become a second home .
+The experience has motivated me to work harder, pursue my passions, and strive for excellence.
+With a newfound sense of purpose and direction, I'm ready to take on new challenges and make the most of my time at GND Engineering College.
+The journey ahead promises to be exciting, and I'm eager to see what the future holds.